One of the Most Courageous Things You Can Do is to Let Go

 It’s scary to let go.
 However, it’s one of the healthiest decisions you could make.
 Furthermore, it’s one of the most courageous things you can do.
 That’s because it’s extremely hard to do sometimes.

-The past ties you down, your fears keep you from coming to this necessary conclusion.
+The past ties you down, your fears keep you from coming to a necessary conclusion.
 Maybe you feel like you’ve failed.

-You must be very strong and aware that regret and doubts will invade your mind, confusing you and making you want to go back.
+You must be very strong and realize that regret and doubts will invade your mind, confusing you and making you want to go back.

-Remember how brave you are.
-After all, letting go takes more courage than almost anything.
+Remember how courageous you are.
+After all, letting go takes more bravery than almost anything else.

 Letting go and getting rid of what you don’t need